Novelty is rare in the VPN industry. And it is especially exciting when something new comes along and makes us reexamine our standards.

 It’s light: 4000 lines of code (vs. OpenVPN’s 100,000) makes it easy to test and work with, including covering up any weaknesses it has.

-It has a smaller attack surface: Fewer lines of code - fewer places for security vulnerabilities to hide.
+It has a smaller attack surface: fewer lines of code — fewer places for security vulnerabilities.

 It’s fast: WireGuard uses predefined configurations and fewer resources when receiving data.
-In theory, this should allow it to perform faster than other protocols.
+This should allow it to perform faster than other protocols.

 How does the WireGuard protocol work?